jhermann/artifactory-debian/README.md

 ### Installing the 'webdav' Plugin

+**Install the `dput-dav` Package**

+Call `./package.sh` in the `dput-webdav` directory, and a Debian package is created in the `build` directory, containing the plugin and a patched copy of the build host's `dput` command (thus the whole thing is released under GPLv2).

+Then just `dpkg -i` that on your build host, and once you have everything configured, upload the package using your new `dput-dav` command.

+**Manual Installation**

-Copy the plugin to `/usr/share/dput`, from your local git directory, or directly from GitHub using this command:
+If for some reason you can't use a packaged installation, copy the plugin to `/usr/share/dput`, from your local git directory, or directly from GitHub using this command:

 ```sh
 sudo bash -c "umask 0133; curl -skS -o /usr/share/dput/webdav.py \